Tornadoes of 1997

 This page documents the tornadoes and tornado outbreaks of 1997, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes, however by the 1990s tornado statistics were coming closer to the numbers we see today.

 Synopsis

 The 1997 tornado season was largely defined by two tornado events.
 The first was a major outbreak on March 1 that resulted in 27 fatalities, 25 of which were in Arkansas.
-The second was a brutal, slow-moving F5 twister that struck the small town of Jarrell, Texas on May 27 killing 27 people and leaving behind some of the most extreme tornado damage ever seen.
+The second was a brutal, slow-moving F5 twister that struck the small town of Jarrell, Texas on May 27 killing 27 people and leaving behind some of the most extreme damage already caused by tornadoes.

 Events

 Confirmed tornado total for the entire year 1997 in the United States.